Friday, November 19, 2010

 So what is the answer?
 There probably isn't one.
 Charter schools are an interesting solution, and time will tell if they are a viable one.
 The ability to hire and fire teachers based on their performance seems like a good idea.
 And the ability to hire teachers based on their knowledge and ability to teach - and pay them accordingly - also seems like a good idea as well.

-This sort of disconnect of income from performance creates situations where people chase after targets (gaming the system) rather than trying to achieve goals.
+This sort of disconnect between income and performance creates situations where people chase after targets (gaming the system) rather than trying to achieve goals.
 Wouldn't it be a better use of both the Teacher's time and the government's money to have the teacher spend the summer revising the lesson plan, than attending college?

 I think the bottom line, for the individual, is this: School is what you make of it, and it is incumbent on you, the student, to get the most out of your education, regardless of the nature of your school facilities or the level of teaching staff.